EclecticTaco/pazaak/pazaak/README.md

     * Move all state to Redux
     * Move even handlers to a enclosing DIV tag instead of on the Card component
     * Move num generator func to a utils folder
+    * Rename all params and values to be consistent across all components

 ## Stretch Goals
     1. Limited pool of initial starting cards